bloomberg/chromium.bb/README_en_US.txt

 to encourage consistent spelling, generally only include one spelling variant for a word.
 The large dictionaries correspond to SCOWL size 70 and may include multiple spelling for a word when both variants are considered almost equal.
-Also, the general quality of the larger dictionaries may also be less as they are not as carefully checked for errors as the normal dictionaries.
+The larger dictionaries however (1) have not been as carefully checked for errors as the normal dictionaries and thus may contain misspelled or invalid words; and (2) contain uncommon, yet valid, words that might cause problems as they are likely to be misspellings of more common words (for example, "ort" and "calender").

 To get an idea of the difference in size, here are 25 random words only found in the large dictionary for American English: